Alejando/gatsby-plugin-salesloft-tracker/data/posts/2019-06-26-ransack-or-filtering/ransack-or-filtering.md

 ---
-name: "How to: Advanced Filtering with Ransack and OR Groupings"
+name: 'How to: Advanced Filtering with Ransack and "OR" Groupings'
 date: "2019-06-26"
 image: ./ransack-or-filtering.png
 keywords: Ruby, Rails, Ruby on Rails, Ransack, Filtering, ruby-on-rails, Densitylabs, Density, Labs